caldwellz/byui-database-development/README.md

-# univ-code
+# byui-database-development
-The collection of code I've written for my university classes and projects.
+The collection of PL/SQL and other Oracle Database code I used and wrote while taking CIT 225 (Database Design and Development) and CIT 325 (Database Programming) at Brigham Young University - Idaho.